viksharma04/jarjarquant/README.md

 ## Getting Started

-Here is a complete example of how to use JarJarQuant for a basic financial machine learning workflow:
+Here is a complete example of how to use jarjarquant for a basic financial machine learning workflow:

 ```python
 from jarjarquant import Jarjarquant